The course follows a few books:

 Let’s assume that our data is generated by some arbitrary, unknown function , and a noise source with distribution (i.i.d. from sample to sample, and independent from the data).
 We can think of representing the precise, hypothetical function that perfectly produced the data.
 We assume that the noise has mean zero (without loss of generality, as a non-zero mean could be encoded into ).

 We assume that is generated according to some fixed but unknown distribution .
-We’ll be working with square loss as our loss function .
+We’ll be working with square loss .
 We will denote the joint distribution on pairs as .

 As always, we have a training set , which consists of i.i.d. samples from .
 Given our learning algorithm , we compute the prediction function .
 The square loss of a single prediction for a fixed element is given by the computation of:

 Our experiment was to create , learn , and then evaluate the performance by computing the square loss for a fixed element .
 If we run this experiment many times, the expected value is written as:

 This expectation is over randomly selected training sets of size , and over noise sources.
 We will now show that this expression can be rewritten as a sum of three non-negative terms:

 Note that here, is a second training set, also sampled from , that is independent of the training set .
 It has the same expectation, but it is different and thus produces a different trained model .

 Step uses as well as linearity of expectation to produce .
 Note that the part is zero as the noise is independent from .